 Prior to Elman Freiberg, Yosef worked at Matalon Shweky Elman, and before that, at Debevoise & Plimpton, and O’Melveny & Myers, representing major financial institutions and insurance companies in high stakes litigations and internal investigations.

 Represented a large law firm in a malpractice case alleging various claims for failure to properly register a trademark for over a year, and then failing to disclose a competing trademark before the client launched its product in the marketplace.
-After significantly narrowing the issues through a motion to dismiss, the client was able to achieve a favorable settlement that included no admission of any wrongdoing.
+After significantly narrowing the issues through motion practice, the client was able to achieve a favorable settlement.

 Represented a law firm in a dispute with a former client concerning a settlement reached in the middle of a trial.
 After successfully outmaneuvering the law firm’s former client during early motion practice on procedural grounds, the former client dismissed its claim against the firm.